wxcctechsummit/holcct2108/livelabs/Lab6Analyzer.md

 ## Lab Objective

 This lab is designed to introduce you to the Agent Personal Statistics in Agent Desktop as well as setting Threshold Alerts and Scheduling Reports.
-`This lab was created as a single video with all listed elements.
-Quick links are listed to jump to the specific sections`
+**This lab was created as a single video with all listed elements.
+Section videos will jump to the video position for the section**

 ### Pre-requisite